dcharlaftis/dockerNodeHello/README.md

        DOCKER_OPTS='-H tcp://0.0.0.0:4243 -H unix:///var/run/docker.sock'

    The last command means that the host machine will listen to port 4243 for incoming docker command requests
    ie. $curl http://localhost:4243/images/json will respond a json containing the docker images info

+NOTE: Docker version used for this example is 1.11.2 and docker API version is 1.23

 ## 1. Clone repository

 $git clone https://github.com/dcharlaftis/dockerNodeHello.git
 $cd dockerNodeHello

 ## 2. Build image